Yoga pants: Social issues

-In the United States, the wider adoption of yoga pants proved controversial for schools.
-Some schools adopted dress codes banning yoga pants for all students, or banning them only for female students.
+In schools of the U.S., the wider adoption of yoga pants as casual wear proved controversial.
+Some schools adopted dress codes banning yoga pants for all students, or banning them only for female students or ordering them to be covered by sweatpants.
 Bitch magazine argued such bans are largely gendered, focusing on the damage caused by supposed "distraction" of boys by girls in tight clothing; similar complaints caused a ban in Rockport, Massachusetts, that was quickly reversed.
 In Montana, a 2015 bill supposedly sought to outlaw both yoga pants and leggings, but the representative concerned, David Moore, claimed that this had been a joke.

 The tight-fitting nature of yoga pants for adult women has also stirred up discussion.
 In The Atlantic in 2014, Rosalie Murphy criticized the glossy yoga magazines such as Yoga Journal which always featured a female yoga practitioner in tight yoga pants and tank top, "stretching her arms toward the sky or closing her eyes in meditation."
 Time magazine recorded that in 2016, a man in Rhode Island wrote to a local newspaper calling the wearing of yoga pants by women "bizarre and disturbing"; in response, hundreds of demonstrators in tight clothing assembled in front of his house.
+In 2017, a pair of Lululemon "Boogie" yoga pants was put on display in the Museum of Modern Art's "Items: Is Fashion Modern?" exhibition.

 In an opinion piece in The New York Times, Honor Jones argued that yoga pants were bad for women, stating that women were wearing yoga pants because of social pressure to be "sexy", and urged women to wear shape-concealing sweatpants instead.
 Anne Kingston disagreed with Jones, writing in Maclean's in 2018 that a looser style of sweatpants had already re-entered athleisure fashion, and that there were solid practical reasons for tight yoga pants, such as that they make it easier for instructors and students to check their body alignment, reducing the risk of injury.